 Career Information for Firefighters

 While putting out fires is their main responsibility, firefighters are often dispatched to accident scenes as well.
 They perform rescues and emergency medical procedures.
 Some firefighters specialize in cleaning up at accidents involving hazardous material, while others concentrate on fighting forest fires.
 Organizations employing firefighters include airports, governments of cities and towns, industrial sites and chemical facilities.
-According to the U.S. Bureau of Labor Statistics (BLS), the demand for firefighters is expected to grow by 5% between 2014 and 2024 (www.bls.gov).
-The BLS also reported that the median salary for firefighters was $46,870 per year as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), the demand for firefighters is expected to grow as fast as average by 5% between 2018 and 2028 (www.bls.gov).
+The BLS also reported that the median salary for firefighters was $49,620 per year as of 2018.

 To attain most firefighting jobs, candidates must have a high school diploma (or its equivalent) and pass written and physical tests.
 To prepare, individuals can take fire science classes through certificate or degree programs.
 Once hired, firefighters complete training at fire academies before going on the job.
 Often, they're also required to become certified emergency medical technicians or paramedics.
 Promotions to positions such as lieutenant, battalion chief or chief require years of experience and high performance levels on written tests.
 Those who become a battalion chief or higher usually hold a bachelor's degree.